-With the exception of minor earthwork activities such as grading for ditches and level up at pavement edges, only three major embankment and excavation areas are outstanding on the project.
-A short section of embankment work remains in the previously cleared archeological area.
+With the exception of minor earthwork activities such as grading for ditches and level up at pavement edges, only two major embankment and excavation areas are outstanding on the project.
 The Contractor continues embankment south of IH 20 for the northbound exit ramp to IH 20.
-The last major excavation will be performed at FM 849 once the realignment is complete.
-The Contractor is in the process of completing pavement tie-ins at this realignment.
+The last major excavation is being performed at mainlane underpass at FM 849.